osuprg/hospital-world/README.md

 File names start with "RUN_"
 * **trials.py** - moves the robot in the specified world.
 Chooses a node, navigates to the node, then chooses another, etc. for a specified number of iterations.
 * **publish_node_location.py** - has two main functions.
 These are written in the same node for synchronization:
-    * Publishes which node the robot is currently in - updates as often as /amcl_pose - outputs node to topic
+    * Publishes which node the robot is currently in and which node it is going to next - updates as often as /amcl_pose - outputs node to topic
     * Determines the human condition on that specific edge.
       Decides whether or not humans are present for this iteration based on the human condition.
       Changes the top speed of the robot depending on presence / absence of humans and publishes the current condition.
 * **gather_edge_data.py** -
   subscribes to topic outputting the robot's current node - times how long it takes to switch nodes, updates the 'weight' interval (in hospital class).
   Pickles and saves file every 5 minutes and on exit.
 Make sure to check / change the file path where you want it to save - specified just after imports.
+* **custom_global_planner_sampling.py** -
+  This is the custom global planner used under the hood in RUN_trials.
+  In order to use this, the 'global_planner_choice' parameter must be set to 'sampling', which is done automatically in the custom_global_planner.launch file.

 ### Analyze data (Science!)
 File names start with "POST_"